MunishMummadi/gsoc/2025/kro/final-proposal-6.md

 1.  **Technical Challenge:** The intersection of Helm's complexity, RGD's structure, and the application of AI/LLMs for code translation is a fascinating and challenging problem space.
 2.  **Impactful Tool:** Creating a tool that directly helps users adopt Kro and manage Kubernetes configurations more effectively is a compelling goal.
-3.  **Skill Development:** This project provides an ideal opportunity to gain deep, practical experience with Helm internals, Kubernetes CRDs/controllers (via Kro), and applied AI/LLM techniques for developer tools – areas directly aligned with my career interests in cloud-native technologies.
+3.  **Skill Development:** This project provides an ideal opportunity to gain deep, practical experience with Helm internals and Kubernetes CRD patterns (RGDs).
-4.  **Open Source Contribution:** I am eager to contribute meaningfully to a relevant open-source project like Kro.
+4.  **Contribution to Open Source:** I am eager to contribute meaningfully to an innovative open-source project in the cloud-native space.
+5.  **Collaboration:** I look forward to collaborating with and learning from experienced mentors and developers in the Kro community.

 ### Commitment and Availability